 This is the same thread that runs throughout the Lean Startup technique I talked about last week and how to properly analyze the success or failure of an operation so you know when (and how) to pivot.

 To run a revolution (or a business), we need to focus on one specific, clear objective or goal.

 Further, this goal must be measurable (which means we need to define what metrics we use to measure success).

-For Michael, this meant defining freedom for the Irish (an independent Irish state).
+For Collins, this meant defining freedom for the Irish (an independent Irish state).